RIOT-OS/RIOT/examples/suit_update/README.md

 The riotboot part of the flash will not be changed during suit_updates but be flashed a first time with at least one slot with suit_capable fw.

-    $ BOARD=samr21-xpro make -C examples/suit_update clean riotboot/flash
+    $ BOARD=samr21-xpro make -C examples/suit_update clean flash

-When calling make with the riotboot/flash argument it will flash the bootloader and then to slot0 a copy of the firmware you intend to build.
+When calling make with the `flash` argument it will flash the bootloader and then to slot0 a copy of the firmware you intend to build.

 New images must be of course written to the inactive slot, the device mist be able to boot from the previous image in case the update had some kind of error, eg: the image corresponds to the wrong slot.

-The active/inactive coap resources is used so the publisher can send a manifest built for the inactive slot.
+On boot the bootloader will check the `riotboot_hdr` and boot on the newest image.

-On boot the bootloader will check the riotboot_hdr and boot on the newest image.
+`riotboot_flashwrite` module is needed to be able to write the new firmware to the inactive slot.

 riotboot is not supported by all boards.
 The default board is `samr21-xpro`, but any board supporting `riotboot`, `flashpage` and with 256kB of flash should